 The sanctuary of Ehulhul in Harran was later restored by Assyrian rulers like of Shalmaneser III ("the god Shulmanu is pre-eminent"), king of Assyria (859–824 BC) who was known for his constant and successful campaigns against the eastern tribes, the Babylonians, the nations of Mesopotamia and Syria and another prominent figure was Ashurbanipal (668-631 BC).

 The earliest records of Harran come from Ebla tablets (late 3rd millennium BC).
 From these, it is known that an early king or mayor of Harran had married an Eblaite princess, Zugalum, who then became "queen of Harran", and whose name was mentioned in a number of documents.
 It appears that Harran remained a part of the regional Eblaite kingdom for some time thereafter.

-The nomadic life style and the climatic conditions had forced people to adopt a building form which can be built easily like a tent but which resists heat and cold.
+The nomadic lifestyle and the climatic conditions had forced people to adopt a building form that can be built easily like a tent but which resists heat and cold.